 |Flowers Other — Individuals: Cost of flowers not associated with a UTSA funded event (e.g., to honor the deceased).|

-Associate Vice President for Financial Affairs and Controller — responsible for monitoring expenditures pursuant to this guideline and for recommending revisions as necessary to comply with regulatory requirements and to meet the changing needs of UTSA.
+The senior associate vice president for Financial Affairs and deputy CFO is responsible for monitoring expenditures pursuant to this guideline and for recommending revisions as necessary to comply with regulatory requirements and to meet the changing needs of UTSA.

 Entertainment expenditures are subject to periodic review by Internal Audit, and may be subject to public information requests.

-Disbursements & Travel Services — ensure that payment or reimbursement requests are authorized by an appropriate administrator; review all supporting documentation to verify that the amounts are accurate and that appropriate Chartfields are used; question any requests that do not appear to be in accordance with this guideline; and timely process reimbursements/payments that are in compliance with this guideline.
-For more information on Chartfields see fmog.0301.utsa.
+Disbursements and Travel Services ensure that payment or reimbursement requests are authorized by an appropriate administrator; review all supporting documentation to verify that the amounts are accurate and that appropriate Cost Centers/Funds are used; question any requests that do not appear to be in accordance with this guideline; and timely process reimbursements/payments that comply with this guideline.
+For more information on Cost Centers/Funds, see Financial Guideline — Chart of Accounts.

-Purchasing — ensure compliance with this guideline prior to authorization of a purchase order for hospitality, entertainment or other items referenced in this guideline.
+Purchasing ensures compliance with this guideline prior to authorization of a purchase order for hospitality, entertainment or other items referenced in this guideline.

 |09/16/19||Added references to the Employee Awards, Gifts and Prizes FMOG; updated Official Occasions account description (section I).|

 |05/23/18||Increased per person per meal limits; Increased flower purchase limit; Clarified approvals needed if event is university–wide; Clarified that per person limit is separate from travel per diem limits.|